Fabio Lione: Angra

 In January 2013, Lione was again on the stage at 70000 Tons of Metal, but this time with Brazilian progressive metal band Angra.
 The two shows were a great success and Fabio was again with them at the Live n' Louder Festival in São Paulo with Twisted Sister, Metal Church and Loudness.
 After that, the band decides to do a special tour, a commemorative one celebrating 20 years from the release of the first record "Angels Cry".
 They celebrate 20 years of career with 11 shows in Latin-America and the release of a new DVD, recorded in the last show in São Paulo.

 After that Angra played in Japan as co/headliner at the Loud Park festival 13 with Stone Temple Pilots and Europe and they had a very good response.

 The commemorative tour continues with another 14 shows in Latin America and 4 shows in Europe, where the band performed at Hellfest in France, alongside Black Sabbath, Soundgarden, Aerosmith and others.
 Following Hellfest, Angra returned to Sweden to record "Secret Garden".

 Angra announced that the band's new release, and the first album to feature vocalist Fabio Lione, entitled Secret Garden.
 The album was released by JVC in Asia on 17 December and later released on 16 January 2015 in Brazil, published by Universal Music, and North America, Europe, and Russia.
 The album brings what the band has called "a true renewal in the style of the band."
 With production by producer Roy Z (Judas Priest, Bruce Dickinson, Halford) and was recorded and produced in Sweden by Jens Bogren (Kreator, Arch Enemy, Opeth).

+Lione departed from the band after the Bangers Open Air show in April 2026.